 Substance Abuse Disorder

-Substance abuse, or substance abuse disorder, is characterized as a disease that causes an individual to become unable to control their use of drugs or alcohol, despite it making them sick or causing them harm.
-People develop a tolerance to drugs and alcohol when under the frequent influence of them, and begin using higher doses or amounts of it to feel well.
+Substance abuse disorder is characterized as a disease that causes an individual to become unable to control their use of drugs or alcohol, despite it making them sick or causing them harm.
+People develop a tolerance to drugs and alcohol when under the frequent influence of them and begin using higher doses or amounts of it to feel well.

 Hotlines for Students in Need